italiangrid/storm/release-notes/storm-webdav/1.0.2/index.md

 ### Installation and configuration

 You can find information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.

+A new section describing the StoRM WebDAV service has just been added.

 ### Known issues